318 East Garfield Avenue, Marion WI 54950

 Office Manager-Sheri Fuhrman

-Our History
+History

 St. John’s Lutheran Church originally started with twelve families that met in Marion in the old skating rink building.
 The congregation grew so rapidly that a church was built in 1886.
+In 1888, Rev. Carl Hein became the first resident pastor.
+The Ladies Aid Society was formed in 1915.

 In 1947 Trinity Lutheran Church merged with St. John’s Lutheran Church.
 Since Trinity merged with St. John’s in 1947, its cemetery has become the church’s cemetery.